sofa-li/hanshow-eprice-tag-mod-into-eink-downcounter/README.md

 one is hink,the other is wuxi techvison these codes are for wuxi techvison screen the code can be used in Code Composer Studio 11.0.0

+no change for original hardware just modified the msp430 mcu software